TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 41/Isaiah 41.10.md

 ---

-Fear thou not, for I am with thee; be not dismayed, for I am thy God; I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.
+Don't you be afraid, for I am with you.
+Don't be dismayed, for I am your God.
+I will strengthen you.
+Yes, I will help you.
+Yes, I will uphold you with the right hand of my righteousness.